jeremydaly/lambda-api/README.md

 Any combination of rules can be provided to customize sampling behavior.
 Note that each rule tracks requests and velocity separately, which could limit the number of samples for infrequently accessed routes.

 ## Middleware
 The API supports middleware to preprocess requests before they execute their matching routes.
-Middleware is defined using the `use` method and requires a function with three parameters for the `REQUEST`, `RESPONSE`, and `next` callback.
+Global middleware is defined using the `use` method one or more functions with three parameters for the `REQUEST`, `RESPONSE`, and `next` callback.
 For example:

 ```javascript
 api.use((req,res,next) => {